system76/virgo/README.md

-# virgo
+# System76 Virgo Laptop Project

-System76 Virgo Laptop Project
+This repository contains the KiCad electrical design of the System76 Virgo laptop, licensed GPLv3.